Nikitayadav4048/OrbosisNGO-Frontend/DEFECT_FIXES_SUMMARY.md

 - `src/components/CertificateViewer.jsx`
 - `DEFECT_FIXES_SUMMARY.md`

+## ✅ FINAL STATUS: ALL DEFECTS RESOLVED

-All defects have been addressed with proper fixes and enhancements to improve the overall user experience.
+All 15 defects have been successfully fixed and are ready for production deployment.
+The application now has:
+- ✅ Proper dropdown functionality
+- ✅ Working form submissions
+- ✅ Enhanced button interactions
+- ✅ Robust error handling
+- ✅ Improved user experience

+**Status**: COMPLETE - Ready for deployment